What Causes Outboard Propeller Ventilation?

 Can propeller ventilation ever work to your advantage?

 Occasionally, venting a propeller can be used for positive results.
 In a stainless-steel outboard propeller, vent holes behind the blade can be used to introduce bubbles which add turbulence that allows the propeller to spin a bit faster.
 This will raise RPM for a quicker hole shot that does not affect top-end speeds.
 It can be helpful for boats that have difficulty getting onto plane, since it allows the engine to turn at higher RPMs.
-If your prop did not come with pre-drilled vent holes, we can add them!
+If your boat prop did not come with pre-drilled vent holes, we can add them!
 This is not always a recommended option.